Christopher Morel Player Props: Cubs vs. Pirates

 Christopher Morel At The Plate

-- Morel has three doubles, 11 home runs and nine walks while hitting .263.
+- Morel has four doubles, a triple, 13 home runs and nine walks while hitting .291.

-- Morel enters this game on a four-game hitting streak.
-During his last games, he's hitting .294 with two homers.
+- In 67.7% of his 31 games this season, Morel has picked up at least one hit.
+He's also had eight multi-hit games.

-- In 12 games this season (44.4%), Morel has picked up an RBI, and in six of those games (22.2%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 15 games this season (48.4%), Morel has picked up an RBI, and in nine of those games (29.0%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.